Corrective Training in Singapore: What It Is and How It Works

-For many Singaporeans, the term corrective training may sound unfamiliar unless they or someone they know has encountered it in the legal system.
-Unlike standard imprisonment, corrective training in Singapore is designed explicitly for repeat offenders who have shown a pattern of committing crimes.
+For many Singaporeans, the term “corrective training” may be unfamiliar unless they or someone they know has encountered it in the legal system.
+Unlike standard imprisonment, corrective training in Singapore is designed specifically for repeat offenders who have demonstrated a pattern of criminal activity.

-This form of sentencing aims to rehabilitate habitual offenders through a more structured and disciplined approach, offering a way to curb reoffending.
+This form of sentencing aims to rehabilitate habitual offenders through a more structured, disciplined approach, helping curb reoffending.
 In this blog, we’ll explore what corrective training is, how it works, and its potential consequences for those subjected to it.

 What Is Corrective Training In Singapore?

 Corrective training is imprisonment imposed on repeat offenders aged 18 and above who have committed crimes and are considered likely to re-offend.
-Unlike regular imprisonment, corrective training has a minimum duration of five years and does not offer the possibility of remission for good behaviour.
+Unlike regular imprisonment, corrective training has a minimum duration of five years and does not allow remission for good behaviour.

-Corrective training aims to punish and rehabilitate offenders by providing them with vocational skills, counselling, and education programmes to reduce their chances of committing crimes again.
+Corrective training aims to punish and rehabilitate offenders by providing vocational skills, counselling, and education programmes to reduce their risk of reoffending.

 Who Qualifies for Corrective Training?